Being invited on taxpayers’money (!) to talk about the future of Europe (!!) and mingle with these people (!!!) is not fab…

 Zsolt Jeszenszky, who described himself as a political hobbyist and who has a Bannon 2020 banner on his Facebook page, called the criticisms mere hysteria by the “Hungarian alter egos of Guy Verhofstadt.”
 In his opinion, “the fellow is extremely well educated, well informed” and often makes fools of his opponents.
 He is “the greatest enemy of the liberal establishment.”
 Jeszenszky in this article intimates that conservative Republicans were behind Yiannopoulos’s downfall at Breitbart, taking advantage of his comments on his pedophilic experience.”

 But maybe Figyelő, Magyar Idők and Pesti Srácok were a bit rush defending Milo.
 His name has since disappeared from the website – alongside the entire program of the conference.
-But worry not, I am sure they will be able to defend their defense of Milo if need be later – even if the boss of all bosses would call Milo unacceptable.
+But worry not, I am sure they will be able to defend their defense if need be.

 Milo is not the first

 In May 2017 Budapest hosted the Budapest Family Summit (organised by the American World Congress of Families, or WCF, an umbrella organization for the US religious right) along with the Budapest Demographic Forum where ultra-orthodox Russians rubbed shoulders with American fundamentalists.
-WCF is the world’s leading homophobic organisation, and while it’s members no doubt have their genuine homophobia (pardon, concern for families), it still looks like another well-disguised money-making and lobbying scheme, possibly with national security agenda on top of it.
+WCF is the world’s leading homophobic organisation, and while it’s members no doubt have their genuine homophobia (pardon, concern for families), it still looks like another well-disguised money-making and lobbying scheme, possibly with national security agenda to top it off.

 And if Pope Francis can keep his opinions about migrants to himself, Hungary will also host the 2020 World Eucharistic Congress.